 In 2019, there are 4 open seats on the 21-judge bench of the Court of Common Pleas.
 Currently that bench is entirely Republican.
 In 2017, Delco’s Democratic candidate came within 1 percentage point of placing a single Democrat on the court.
 That was with just one seat open.
 With four seats open this time around, 2019 can be our history-making year.
-Below are the Democrats seeking endorsement from the Delco Dems at the nominating convention on Feb.
-24.
+Below are the candidates endorsed by the Delaware County Democratic Committee:

 Kelly Eckel: A partner at the Duane Morris LLP law firm in Philadelphia, Eckel specializes in civil matters.
 Since being selected to serve as an arbitrator for the American Arbitration Association in 2010, much of her legal practice has involved serving as a private judge in range of civil disputes.
 She was the sole Democratic candidate for Court of Common Pleas in 2017, winning more votes than any prior Democratic candidate running for that judgeship.
 Eckel has a BA from Harvard University, a law degree from Temple Law School, and clerked for a federal judge before joining Duane Morris 20 years ago.
 A resident of Upper Providence Township, Eckel and her husband swim with the U.S. Masters Swimming Organization.
 She has served on the board of Newtown Square’s Suburban Seahawks Swim Club, and both of her teenage daughters are competitive swimmers.